-Dose distributions were obtained by convolution of the 1-mm isotropic SPECT interpolations (MBq mL-1) with a set of Monte Carlo-based voxel S values for 177Lu (mGy/MBq/s) as described previously (25-27).
-Multiplication with the voxel volume (mL) and a time-integrated activity coefficient of 73.6 h (estimated from a tissue-specific kidney half-life of 51 h (28) divided by ln(2)) yields the dose (mGy) in each voxel.
-This was performed for both the uncorrected (no PVC) and the partial-volume-corrected (PETPVC) SPECT reconstructions.
+Dose distributions were obtained by convolution of the 1-mm isotropic SPECT interpolations (unit: MBq mL-1) with a set of Monte-Carlo based voxel S values for $^{177}$ Lu (unit: mGy/MBq/s) as described in (25-27).
+Multiplication with the voxel volume (in milliliters) and a time-integrated activity coefficient of 73.6 h (estimated from a tissue-specific kidney half-life of 51 h (28) divided by ln(2)) yields the dose (mGy) in each voxel.
+This was performed for the uncorrected (no PVC) as well as the partial-volume corrected SPECT reconstructions (PETPVC).

-Additionally, ground-truth dose distributions were calculated by performing the above calculations on a numeric phantom consisting of VOI-based masks (0, nonactive field-of-view; 1, active volume) multiplied by the HPGe-based activity concentration of the respective compartment.
+Additionally, ground truth dose distributions were calculated by performing the above calculations on a numerical phantom consisting of VOI-based masks (0: non-active field-of-view, 1: active volume) multiplied with the HPGe-based activity concentration of the respective compartment.